Skip to content

 return {"ok": True}

-The process_webhook() method: - Detects inbound messages and calls process_inbound() - Detects delivery status updates and calls process_delivery_status() - Silently acknowledges unknown webhook types
+The process_webhook() method: - Detects inbound messages and calls process_inbound() (for text/SMS channels) - Detects delivery status updates and calls process_delivery_status() - Silently acknowledges unknown webhook types

 Delivery Status Tracking